 Different radio frequency technologies are used for radio access network (backhaul connection for the baseband data, LTE, mmWave and sub-6 frequencies) for transmission to user equipment (fixed wireless access for radiowave-based home broadband,) and so on.
 Each technology uses a specific type of emitting structure, whether it is a macrosite for radio access to user equipment, or a small cell for indoor mmWave access in a warehouse or industrial site.
 Out of this multiplicity of RAN technologies, some see a strong interest from telecom operators for LTE and 5G coverage, which should become ubiquitous worldwide by 2025.

 This RF market is led by major players at every level of the value chain, from the baseband with Qualcomm, Broadcom, and Qorvo, and Murata at the RF front-end level.

-The overall RF market at device level is projected to be worth over $3.5 billion in the next 5 years period only for the telecommunications and 5G infrastructure.
+The overall RF market at device level is projected to be worth over $3.5 billion in the next five-year period, for the telecommunications and 5G infrastructure alone.
 The RF front-end module in mobile phones is expected to reach $22 billion.
-In parallel, radar applications including automotive and mobility, defense, security and aerospace, industrial and consumer are also in a very high growth mode.
-Yole Group’s analysts announce a $30 billion market 5 years from now.
+In parallel, radar applications including automotive and mobility, defense, security and aerospace, industrial and consumer are also in very-high-growth mode.
+Yole Group’s analysts announce a $30 billion market five years from now.

-Mobile phone RF Front-End modules (RFFE) are driving market growth in RF semiconductor devices, while spurring innovation in term of functionality, integrations, materials and design.
+Mobile phone RF Front-End modules (RFFE) are driving market growth in RF semiconductor devices, while spurring innovation in terms of functionality, integrations, materials and design.

 The 5G revolution is pushing all the boundaries of RF Front-End (RFFE) applications, boosting the revenues of power amplifiers, filters, and Antenna in Package (AiP) technology, among others.